 Digital processes & going paperless also enable automation for routine tasks and make team collaboration much easier.

 Most paper forms are part of some of the other business processes.
 Automating the forms along with the associated process provided transparency in the overall operations.
-With automation, for every task, you get clear logs that show what was done, who did it, and when it was done.
+With automation, you get clear logs for every task that show what was done, who did it, and when it was done.

 By going paperless, critical information is held safely in the cloud and continuously backed up, which ensures that you will still have access to critical information even in the case of a disaster.

-When an official visits a property, he or she will access and update the property file in real-time via a mobile device.
+When an official visits a property, he or she will access and update the property file in real time via a mobile device.

 It reduces the time needed to enter the data later because since the document is stored in the cloud, it ensures that all departments have direct access to up-to-date information as long as the official updates it.

 Whenever a paper form needs to be changed, it’s a waste of a lot of paper.
 Bringing documents into the hands of various stakeholders for analysis requires a lot of time.

 Digital forms can be made available to all stakeholders through a real-time centralized database, reducing unnecessary meetings and emails.

 How much space is your company currently using to store physical paper documents?